-During undergraduate in Human-Centered Design & Engineering, I learned about the design process from research to refinement.
-I quickly learned from working on different products that the ideal design process doesn't always occur, but I have a distilled process that I always execute on every project I work on.
+During my undergraduate years in Human-Centered Design & Engineering, I learned about the design process from research to refinement.
+Through my work experience, I quickly learned through different products that the ideal design process doesn't always occur.
+Overtime, I've distilled a few key components of the design process that I always execute on.

 I gather product requirements, goals, and information about the users.
 I then generate ideas with my team and sharpen the focus per product needs.

 After understanding our intent, I start building a foundation.
 I validate early and often with the team and users to ensure the structure makes sense.